jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 #### Semantic-matching guardrails

-At the core of NeMo Guardrails is the Colang modeling language.
-Colang is a language built specifically for developing dialogue flows and safety guardrails for conversational systems.
-Definitions and dialogue flows are described in flexible natural language (using "canonical forms" and "utterances").
-For example
+Ne-Mo Guardrails uses the Colang modeling language to describe guardrails which is specifically designed for developing dialogue flows and safety guardrails for conversational systems.
+Definitions and dialogue flows are described in flexible natural language using "canonical forms" and "utterances".

+For example:

 ```
 define user ask about self-harm